CS2103AUG2016-T15-C2/addressbook-level4/docs/UserGuide.md

    * **`list`** : lists all items
    * **`add`**` `add Meeting from/13:00 to/17:00 d/19-02-16 [t/priority]` :
      adds an item named `Meeting` to the scheduler.
+   * **`add`**` `a Homework by/20-02-16` :
+     adds an item named `Homework` to the scheduler.
+Notice that `a` is used instead of `add`, and that all parameter other than the name is optional
    * **`delete`**` 3` : deletes the 3rd item shown in the scheduler
    * **`exit`** : exits the app
 6. Refer to the [Features](#features) section below for details of each command.<br>

 ## Features
-> **Special Note**
+> **Command Format**
 > * All the parameters for the add and edit command (other than the name or index number, respectively) are optional.
-For example, if you only want to put in info for the end date, simply do `add NAME ed/12-12-2016` <br>
+For example, if you only want to put in info for the end date, simply do `add NAME ed/12-12-2016` instead of filling out every paramter
-> **Command Format**
 > * Words in `UPPER_CASE` are the parameters.
 > * Items in `SQUARE_BRACKETS` are optional.
 > * Items with `...` after them can have multiple instances.